Looking for the best things to do in San Sebastian, Spain? In this article, I will walk you through my top tips.

 This is a local favorite for walking and running so take their lead and have a stroll at your leisure.
 A simply stunning and picturesque promenade, you can enjoy the views while walking along piers and boardwalks.

-Marvel at the wonders of La Catedral del Buen Pastor
+24. Marvel at the Wonders of La Catedral del Buen Pastor

 Admire the cathedral’s architecture which has both German and French influences.
 Marvel at one of the most significant religious buildings in the Basque country.
 Be in awe by the biggest organ in Europe (it has 10,000 whistles!) and the Cross of Peace sculpture.

-St. James’ Way is a very popular hiking route, favored by many because of the challenging start and the panoramas over San Sebastián that you can admire for a lot of the way.
+St. James’ Way or the Camino de Santiago is a very popular hiking route, favored by many because of the challenging start and the panoramas over San Sebastián that you can admire for a lot of the way.

 If location is a major requirement when choosing your accommodation in San Sebastián, La Galería Hotel has you covered.

-Minutes away from the historic center, Ondarreta Beach, and the famous La Concha, this hotel also offers elegant decor inside and out.
+Minutes away from the historic center, Ondarreta Beach, and the famous Playa de La Concha, this hotel also offers elegant decor inside and out.

 A favorite escape for locals, Cristina Enea Park was created by the Duke of Mandas in honor of his wife.